-Greenville, We Have a Problem digs into the rampant violence in Greenville, SC in 1975, one of the years Greenville County was the murder capital of South Carolina, and then digs into Leonard Brown’s vault of tape recordings from the 1970s when he was working to prove Sheriff Cash Williams was corrupt.
+Greenville, We Have a Problem digs into the rampant violence in Greenville, South Carolina, in 1975, one of the years Greenville County was the murder capital of the state, and then digs into Leonard Brown’s vault of tape recordings from the 1970s when he was working to prove Sheriff Cash Williams was corrupt.
 For more, read the show notes or listen to the episode above.

 In the mid-1970s, Greenville County was the murder capital of South Carolina, and led the state in almost every category of serious crime.
 Here’s 1975 Greenville: By the Numbers:

 Greenville’s first homicide victim in 1975 was found wrapped in a bedspread, tied up, beaten, doused in gasoline, and partially burned.
 Authorities never identified his body and never discovered who killed the man.
 The victim remains buried in a potter’s field in northern Greenville County.
 The sketch below is the only thing we have to identify Mr. X. Resolver Media producers are currently working to identify the man.
 Someone killed Mr. X just after New Year’s Day in 1975.
 Some tips have indicated the man might have been from Atlanta.
 If you have any information about who Mr. X might be, please go to our contact page and let us know.